 3. A new project management tool

-There was still a lot of work with Excel and a variety of handy tools that could not talk to each other.
+A lot of work was done using Excel and a variety of handy tools that could not be linked up to each other.

-Management decided as a first step to upgrade the internal information management.
+Taking the first step, management decided to upgrade the internal information management.

 After a short orientation with relevant stakeholders, new project management software was implemented.